new-day-international/development/README.md

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Version 4.2.18 works.
 1. Install [Vagrant](http://downloads.vagrantup.com/).
 Version 1.3.4 works.
 1. If you already had Vagrant installed, be sure you don't already have a Vagrant base box called "precise64".
+You only need to do this the first time you follow these directions.

         vagrant box remove precise64 virtualbox